InkWarrior/Remnants-of-the-Protectorate/README.md

 - Spawnable Item Pack
 - Wardrobe Interface
 - Planet Search
+- Better Crew

 __GENERAL:__
 - Find a way to make the Protectorate armors obtainable (in-progress).
 - Fix the antennae of the second middle sections of the Protectorate Ship.
-- Continue tests for the Envoy ship and fill it with npcs.
+- Complete the Envoy ship (add more parts; add npcs).
 - Make Mech parts for the Protectorate:
-    - Envoy body (exploration themed).
+    - Globetrotter Mech Body (Envoy body; exploration themed).
     - Matter Separator Mech Arm.
 - Split the store categories for the Envoy and Protectorate SAIL units.